-The carrying amounts of the Fund assets and liabilities at the end of each reporting period approximate their fair values.
+The carrying amounts of the Fund's assets and liabilities at the end of each reporting period approximate their fair values.

-Financial assets and liabilities designated at fair value through profit and loss are measured initially at fair value including any transaction costs that are attributable to the acquisition or issue of the financial asset or financial liability.
-Subsequent to initial recognition, all instruments designated at fair value through profit or loss are measured at fair value with changes in their fair value recognised in the Statement of Profit or Loss and Other Comprehensive Income.
+Financial assets and liabilities at fair value through profit or loss are measured initially at fair value including any transaction costs that are attributable to the acquisition or issue of the financial asset or financial liability.
+Subsequent to initial recognition, all instruments at fair value through profit or loss are measured at fair value with changes in their fair value recognised in the Condensed Statement of Profit or Loss and Other Comprehensive Income.

-Fair value in an active market
+(i) Fair Value in an active market